aws-samples/aws-secure-environment-accelerator/README.md

       - Select `DefaultEncryptionKey`,
       - Set the secret name to `accelerator/github-token`
       - Select `Disable rotation`
-    - Via AWS CLI: `aws secretsmanager create-secret --name accelerator/github-token --secret-string <token>`
+    - Via AWS CLI:
+      - `aws secretsmanager create-secret --name accelerator/github-token --secret-string <token>`

 ## Accelerator Configuration

-1. You can use the [`config.example.json`](./config.example.json) file as base (from the master branch)
+1. You can use the [`config.example.json`](./config.example.json) file as base
+   - Use the version from the branch you are deploying from as some parameters have changed over time
+   - This configuration file can be used with minor modification to successfully deploy the standard architecture
-2. At minimum, you MUST update the AWS account names and email addresses in the sample file to a) match the ones in your AWS Landing Zone and b) reflect the new account you want created.
-All new AWS accounts being defined require a unique email address which has never before been used to create an AWS account.
-Additional budget notification email addresses also need to be replaced within the sample, but a single email address for all is sufficient.
+2. At minimum, you MUST update the AWS account names and email addresses in the sample file:
+   1. For existing accounts, they must match identically to the ones defined in your AWS Landing Zone;
+   2. For new accounts, they must reflect the new account you want created;
+   3. All new AWS accounts require a unique email address which has never before been used to create an AWS account;
+   4. When updating the budget notification email addresses within the example, a single email address for all is sufficient.

 ### Key Things to Note:

-  * **THIS REQUIRES EXTENSIVE PREPARATION AND PLANNING for a production deployment**
+  * **For a production deployment, THIS REQUIRES EXTENSIVE PREPARATION AND PLANNING **
   * **A Test environment can use the remainder of the values as-is**
   * **AT THIS TIME, DO NOT include any workload accounts (remove them), as it will slow down the deployment process**
   * **(The ALZ AVM takes 42 minutes per sub-account.
 You can add additional AWS workload accounts at a later time)**

 3. Create an S3 bucket in your master account with versioning enabled `your-bucket-name`
-   - supply this bucket name in the CFN parameters and in the config file
+   - supply this bucket name in the CFN parameters and in the config file (must be the same bucket in both spots)
 4. Place your config file, named `config.json`, in your new bucket
-5. place the firewall license and configuration in the folder and path defined in the config file (i.e. `firewall/license.lic` and `firewall/fortigate.txt`)
+5. Place the firewwall configuration and license files in the folder and path defined in the config file
+   - i.e. `firewall/firewall-example.txt`, `firewall/license1.lic` and `firewall/license2.lic`
-   - Note: see `./reference-artifacts/Third-Party/firewall-example.txt`
+   - Sample available here: `./reference-artifacts/Third-Party/firewall-example.txt`
+   - If you don't have a license file, update the config file with an empty array []
+   - v1.0.4 is a string/single mandatory config file, later versions require an array
+6. Place any defined certificate files in the folder and path defined in the config file
+   - i.e. `certs/domain1.key`, `certs/domain1.crt`
+   - Sample available here: `./reference-artifacts/Certs-Sample/*`
+   - Not used in v1.0.4
-6. Add a bucket policy, replacing `your-bucket-name` and `123456789012` with the perimeter account id:
+7. (v1.0.4 only) Add a bucket policy, replacing `your-bucket-name` and `123456789012` with the perimeter account id:
-   (You can only do this after perimeter account is created, but must be done before Phase 2)
+   (You can only do this after perimeter account is created, but must be done before Phase 2, so prepare it now)

 ```json
 {